 Coastal Maine was one of the first North American destinations visited by European fisherman, explorers and pioneer settlers.
 Then, during the second half of the 19th century, the newly industrious United States developed the concept of leisure time.

 The coast of Maine became one of the first vacation destinations, thus its nickname, “Vacationland.”
 People came from all parts of the globe for its waters.
 Unlike Nick in Casablanca, they were not misinformed.

 During this era, only the wealthiest citizens could afford to travel.
-Many used their private their private yachts and power boats to explore the Maine coastline.
+Many used their private yachts and power boats to explore the Maine coastline.